Registering post-1989 forest land

 Before you start

-If you're not already set up, you should consider registering to use our ETS online transaction system.
-This will enable you to submit some information online.
+You should consider registering for our ETS online transaction system if you have not done this already.
+This will let you submit information online.

 To register, you'll need to: